antonfirsov/docs/2015/12-week2/2015-12-15-week-in-dotnet.md

 Package of the week #1: {m}brace the cloud
 ------------------------------------------

-[MBrace](http://mbrace.io/) is a little more than a library: it's a DSL for F# that integrates cloud programming into the language.
+[MBrace](http://mbrace.io/) is a little more than a library: it's a DSL (domain-specific language) for F# that integrates cloud programming into the language.
 I like to think about it as async/await for the cloud.

 Here's a small sample that reads from a queue in the cloud: